makrai/notes/levelt99-spreading-BBS.md

 A theory of lexical access in speech production
-Willem J. M. Levelt, Ardi Roelofs, and Antje S. Meyer BEHAVIORAL AND BRAIN SCIENCES (1999) 22, 1–75
+Willem J M Levelt, Ardi Roelofs, and Antje S Meyer BEHAVIORAL AND BRAIN SCIENCES (1999) 22, 1–75

 # Abstract